Content Detail

 • Soil preference Acid soil, Moist, well-drained soil

-• Tolerances clay soil, Wet sites
+• Other tolerances clay soil, Wet sites

 • Season of interest mid spring, late spring